 There are currently 53 skaters/teams — 14 men, 23 women and 16 ice dance teams — slated to compete.
 This will be the first Junior Grand Prix for many of the young talents assigned to this event.

-The men′s field is a mixed bag of new faces and those with some experience.
-Russia′s Mark Kondratiuk had a breakout domestically last season.
-The 17-year-old, who seemingly came out of nowhere, finished third at the 2021 senior national championships, won the free skate at the Channel 1 Trophy (over Mikhail Kolyada) in February, and skated into fifth place at the Russian Cup Final.
-He will likely have no challengers for the top step of the podium.
-Ariel Levandi of Estonia is one to watch.
+The men′s field is a mixed bag with many new faces and a few with some experience.
+Arlet Levandi of Estonia is one of the most experienced in the field and will be one to watch.
 The 15-year-old won the Tallink Hotels Cup in both 2020 and 2021 and captured the 2020 Budapest Trophy.
-He is coached by his mother Anna Levandi (Kondrasheva), the 1984 World silver medalist and a four-time European bronze medalist.
+He is coached by his mother Anna Levandi (Kondrasheva), the 1984 World silver medalist and a four-time European bronze medalist in singles.

 In the women′s competition, Canada and the U.S. are fielding their respective reigning junior champions: Kaiya Ruiter, 15, and Isabeau Levito, 14.
 Ruiter was impressive at her first JGP in Courchevel last week where she finished second, capturing the first JGP medal for Canada in eight years (Gabriel Daleman claimed bronze in Poland in 2013).
 If Ruiter skates as well or better than she did last week she will have a good shot at winning gold at this competition.
 South Korea is fielding three skaters: Seoyeon Ji (fourth at JGP France last week), Ahsun Yun (fifth in her JGP debut in Courchevel), and Chaeyeon Kim who has no international experience.